Skip to content

 Reason Two

-Premier Group Insurance is an Insurance Journal Top 100 network ranked #38 nationally with $1B in written premium.
-Specialty classic carriers, standard markets, and high-net-worth markets all under one roof.
+Premier Group Insurance is an Insurance Journal Top 100 network ranked #38 nationally with $1 billion in written premium.
+We place daily drivers with standard and high-net-worth carriers, and classics with specialty markets like Hagerty, Grundy, and American Modern.
 The PGI partnership →

 Reason Three